June 14, 2002

 - bad grammar (unintentional)

-- not knowing the difference between it's and its and you're and your and there and their and they're
+- not knowing the difference between it's and its and you're and your and

 - if I get 5 submissions from you all at once